 CUDI, Mexico’s NREN, directly connects to AmLight West at 1G, supported by CENIC, and AmLight Central at 1G, supported by LEARN, to enhance collaborations between U.S. and Mexico.

-The Energy Sciences Network (ESnet) is a high-performance, unclassified network built to support scientific research.
+ESnet is a high-performance, unclassified network built to support scientific research.
 Funded by the U.S. Department of Energy’s Office of Science (SC) and managed by Lawrence Berkeley National Laboratory, ESnet provides services to more than 40 DOE research sites, including the entire National Laboratory system, its supercomputing facilities, and its major scientific instruments.
 ESnet also connects to 140 research and commercial networks, permitting DOE-funded scientists to productively collaborate with partners around the world.

 FLR is the regional optical network of Florida, dedicated to supporting the production of knowledge and prosperity in Florida by using its 1,540 mile state-spanning high-speed fiber optic network for world-class research, education and economic development.
 FLR participates in the AtlanticWave.

 Internet2, U.S. national backbone network, peers with Latin American R&E networks over AtlanticWave and PacificWave, from multiple peering points.
+Internet2 is a community providing cloud solutions, research support, and services tailored for Research and Education.

 REUNA was the first Latin-American NREN to be connected to Internet2 in year 2000.
 Operates an R&E backbone network along the Chilean country, providing L2 and L3 services to its members.
 Would directly connect directly to the AmLight Andes link, which would provide transport to the U.S. astronomy community